At a Glance

 There’s also “explicit local search.”
 That’s when a user includes the location in their search terms, for example, “dermatologist Los Angeles” or “LA dermatologist.”
-Optimizing for local search on your website can help you rank higher on Google.
+Optimizing for local search by building it into your healthcare website design can help you rank higher on Google.

 A branded search is when patients know what they’re looking for — in this case, the practice or provider name — and query it specifically.
 They intend to either use the search as a way to navigate to your website, or to find third-party reviews (a good reason to invest in reputation management and ensure your information is correct across all online profiles and review sites).

 A discovery query is when patients know the service or type of provider they want but haven’t narrowed down who they want it from.
 This could be an explicit local search, like “therapist near me,” or it might include other qualifiers, like “therapist open Saturdays,” etc.